 Embryos can be kept in storage for future use, provided the annual fee continues to be paid.
 In South Australia, there are currently no restrictions with regards to the length of time that embryos can be stored.
 At Flinders Fertility, embryos can remain in storage with us until the woman who would undergo the embryo transfer reaches the age of 51 (the average age of menopause).
 During this time, we send out an annual storage letter to ensure we continue to honour your wishes and inform you as to when the storage time limit is approaching.

 You can also select to cease the storage of your frozen embryos.
 In this case, Flinders Fertility will thaw your embryos and allow them to succumb.
-We also offer the option for you to take your thawed embryos home upon request, as some people like do something special to acknowledge the significance of those embryos.
+We also offer the option for you to take your thawed embryos home upon request, as some people like to do something special to acknowledge the significance of those embryos.

 Alternatively, you have the option to donate your excess embryos to another couple (someone you know or to an unknown recipient), providing the embryos are suitable for donation.
-At this stage, Flinders Fertility is not able to offer this options and therefore in this situation we advise you get in touch with clinics that offer an embryo donation services.
+At this stage, Flinders Fertility is not able to offer this option and therefore in this situation we advise you get in touch with clinics that offer embryo donation services.
 They will provide you with additional information if necessary as some clinics may place restrictions on the embryos they receive (i.e. embryo age, family history etc.).
-Donating excess embryos can carry emotional and legal implications, so we also recommend you see a fertility counsellor, and seek medical and legal advice that is specific to your situation.
+Donating excess embryos can carry emotional and legal implications, so we also recommend you see a fertility counsellor and seek medical and legal advice that is specific to your situation.

 Want to find out more?